-High-Risk Jurisdictions subject to a Call for Action - 21 October 2022
+High-Risk Jurisdictions subject to a Call for Action - October 2023

-High-risk jurisdictions have significant strategic deficiencies in their regimes to counter money laundering, terrorist financing, and financing of proliferation.
+Paris, 27 October 2023 - High-risk jurisdictions have significant strategic deficiencies in their regimes to counter money laundering, terrorist financing, and financing of proliferation.
 For all countries identified as high-risk, the FATF calls on all members and urges all jurisdictions to apply enhanced due diligence, and, in the most serious cases, countries are called upon to apply counter-measures to protect the international financial system from the money laundering, terrorist financing, and proliferation financing (ML/TF/PF) risks emanating from the country.
 This list is often externally referred to as the "black list".
+Since February 2020, in light of the COVID-19 pandemic, the FATF has paused the review process for Iran and DPRK, given that they are already subject to the FATF's call for countermeasures.
+Iran reported in July 2023 with no material changes in the status of its action plan.
+Thus, the FATF reiterates its call to apply countermeasure on these high-risk jurisdictions included in its 21 February 2020 statement.